What an investigation means

 - the complaint is dismissed because there is not enough evidence that the misconduct has occurred

-- the report is referred to the Commissioner of Police, Director of Public Prosecutions or the responsible minister for action
+- the report is referred to the principal officer of the relevant public authority, the Commissioner of Police or Director of Public Prosecutions, or the responsible Minister, for action

 - the report is tabled in Parliament and released publicly

-- the Board determines that an Integrity Tribunal be convened by the Chief Commissioner
+- the Board determines that an inquiry be undertaken by an Integrity Tribunal, or

 - the Board recommends to the Premier that a Commission of Inquiry be established under the Commissions of Inquiry Act 1995 (Tas)